Haupt04/Netflix---Clone/README.md

 ## Overview

-This project is a full-stack Movie & TV Show web application built with the latest technologies.
+This project is a full-stack Netflix Clone website built with the latest technologies.
 It allows users to explore movies, search for actors, watch trailers, and much more.

 ## Tech Stack